SamuelRo1109/PrimerGit/README.md

 # PrimerGit
-This repository is to practice github :b
+This repository is to practice github